Mt. Rose Highway Repaving and Improvements

 Mt.
 Rose Highway was last

-near the treeline to the summit has greatly deteriorated.
-Cracking on the road
+from near the treeline to the summit has greatly deteriorated.
+Cracking on the

-as well as rutting makes the road surface less skid resistant.
-Although the
+road as well as rutting makes the road surface less skid resistant.
+Although

-asphalt on the bottom section of the highway may not look as deteriorated as the
+the asphalt on the bottom section of the highway may not look as deteriorated

-summit area, careful analysis indicates the pavement in that area has fatigue
+as the summit area, careful analysis indicates the pavement in that area has

-cracks and other deterioration that needs to be proactively repaved before it
+fatigue cracks and other deterioration that needs to be proactively repaved

-deterioration between the treeline and summit, NDOT is overlaying the top
+heavy deterioration between the treeline and summit, NDOT is overlaying the

 portion will be repaved to a two-inch depth.
 Safety improvements also include